KorfLab/datacore/genome_celegans/README.md

 overhead of working with the whole genome (which is about 99% of the time).

 First, make a stripped down version of the gff that contains the WormBase genes along with RNA-seq data.
 This file will get used a few times.
+This takes about 3 minutes.

 ```
 cd genome_celegans